annaschaap/bachelor/results/readme.md

-folder of all results related to the thesis
+folder containing all code, that is referred to in the bachelors thesis